YukeHuang123/AntiScam/items/report.md

 *Here is an example:*

 1. *Bug 1:*
-   - *A space bar (' ') in the sign in email will crash the application.*
+   - *When user add new post and submit successfully, the firestore will store this object in the scam_cases collection, but a extra field "scalability" will automaticly add to this object with value 0.
+This bug will not affect the data show in the case detail page.*
    - ...

 2. *Bug 2:*
+   -
 3. ...

 <br> <hr>